tomaszmrugalski/dibbler/README.md

 # Dibbler - a portable DHCPv6

 Dibbler is an open source, portable implementation of DHCPv6 protocol.
 It offers a server, a client, a relay and requestor.

+# Project status

 The project is now concluded.

-Please contact Tomek if you're interested in joining this project as maintainer or developer.

-I there are no future updates expected.
+There are no future updates expected.
 I have dedicated 15 years of my life to this project.
 It's time for me to move on.

 If you're interested in high quality open source DHCPv6 implementation, please take a look at [ISC Kea](https://gitlab.isc.org/isc-projects/kea).

+Please contact Tomek if you're interested in joining this project as maintainer or developer.

 ## Note